wallarm/product-documentation/docs/latest/user-guides/search-and-filters/use-search.md

 ### Search by event time

-Specify time period in the search string.
-If the period is not specified, the search is conducted within the events that occurred during the last 24 hours.
+Specify the time period in the search string.
+If the time period is not specified, the search is conducted within the events that occurred during the last 24 hours.

-There are the following methods to specify the period:
+There are the following methods to specify the time period:

 * By date: `11/10/2020-11/14/2020`
 * By date and time (seconds are disregarded): `11/10/2020 11:11`, `11:30-12:22`, `11/10/2020 11:12-01/14/2020 12:14`